 ContinentcharacterContinent where study took place, for the sake of creating larger categories for analysis.

 ParticipantscharacterBasic notes about participants.
-Students = high school, undergraduate, or graduate students; online = participants were gathered online; adult = no other common identifying factor given.
-Put into fewer categories for ease of analysis.
+Students = high school, undergraduate, or graduate students; Online = participants were gathered online; Adult = no other common identifying factor given.

 Participant_NotescharacterA finer grained description of participant characteristics.